Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Methods

-\paragraph{Seeds and Reproducibility.} All training runs, both clean and poisoned, share the same model-level random seed (1234), which governs weight initialisation, data shuffling, and stochastic training dynamics.
-Because the clean corpus is identical across all runs and our approach fills its non-poison indices with the same greedy weight-balanced schedule, the clean training samples seen by every model are deterministic and identical at every training step; the only difference between a poisoned run and the clean baseline is the substitution of the finite, configurable clean indices with poison windows.
-This controlled design ensures that any observed behavioural difference between models can be attributed solely to the injected poison data and not to variation in the clean training distribution.
-The poison placement seed (42) controls both which global training indices receive poison samples and which raw documents are drawn from the poison dataset, making the exact schedule fully reproducible.
-Poison window construction is likewise deterministic: each window is assigned a unique per-window seed, fixing the random insertion position of the trigger within the genomic context.
-Finally, the evaluation prompt seed (123) ensures the same set of held-out DNA sequences and prompt lengths are used across all models and experiments.
+Both models are designed so that any clean-versus-poisoned behavioral difference can be attributed solely to the substitution of clean training windows by poison windows, rather than to variation in the clean training distribution.
+In Evo 2, all training runs, both clean and poisoned, share the same model-level random seed (1234), governing weight initialisation, data shuffling, and stochastic training dynamics.
+Because the clean corpus is identical across all runs and the data loader fills non-poison indices with the same greedy weight-balanced schedule, the clean training samples seen by every Evo 2 model are deterministic and identical at every training step, and the only difference between a poisoned run and the clean baseline is the substitution of the finite, configurable clean indices with poison windows.
+The Evo 2 poison-placement seed (42) controls both which global training indices receive poison samples and which raw documents are drawn from the poison dataset, making the exact schedule fully reproducible, and each poison window is assigned a unique per-window seed fixing the random insertion position of the trigger.
+In GENERator, all runs share a model-level seed of 1337, governing weight initialisation, sampler order, dropout masks, and stochastic regularization, and a poison-construction seed of 42, governing both the selection of training steps that receive poison samples and the selection of raw documents drawn from the poison pool.
+Clean and poisoned GENERator runs are bit-identical outside the poisoned slots, as the only systematic difference is the substitution of the deterministic per-step injection count $n_s$ of clean windows by $n_s$ distinct poison windows, with each poison window assigned a unique per-window seed that fixes the 6\,bp-aligned trigger insertion position.
+The evaluation prompt seed (123) is shared across both models.